SuspectOnTheLam/airbreak-plus/README.md

 ![CPAP running custom firmware](docs/images/airsense-hacked.jpg)
+# Probably compatible with all devices running SX567-0401
+This firmware patcher has its fingerprinting disabled.
+Use at your own risk.
+Do not attempt to patch devices not running SW SX567-0401.
+You WILL brick your device.

+# Stock look and feel
+The "Hacked!" warnings have been removed and the custom palette has been taken out as well.
+Your machine will have many extra modes but it will not be noticeably different from a stock machine because the customizations are not applied.
+You can change the `patch-airsense` as you see fit.

 # Jailbreaking CPAP machines to make temporary ventilators

 This is the README for the internals of ResMed CPAP jailbreak works;